tabcat/rough-opal/REPORT.md

 ### Accomplishments

-Welo, pronouced "way-low", is now a working peer-to-peer database written in Typescript.
+Welo, pronounced "way-low", is now a working peer-to-peer database written in Typescript.
 It's very similar to OrbitDB but does not need to load all entries into memory before opening a database (which can take multiple seconds; IIRC 2 seconds for every 1000 entries).
-Because Welo writes the replica and store index to disk, databases don't need to be loaded into memory;
+Because Welo write replicas and store indexes to disk, databases do not need to load all entries into memory;
-exposing read/write immediately regardless of database size.
+exposing read and write immediately regardless of database size.
+It will be easy, starting from here, to lazily load as much of the database into memory as the user sees fit.

-Publishing, testing, API docs, even checking and updating dependencies have been automated.
+Publishing, testing, API docs, and checking/updating dependencies are now automated.
-Similar CI/CD actions to the js-libp2p repo are used to test and create releases on push to the master branch.
+Similar CI/CD actions to the js-libp2p repo test and create releases on push to the master branch.

-Created [`copy-deps`](https://github.com/tabcat/copy-deps) which is a package that automates dependency updates when they are shared with another dependency.
+I created [`copy-deps`](https://github.com/tabcat/copy-deps), a package that makes updating shared dependencies easier.
-Now comes in handy when upgrading `ipfs-core`.
+This package comes in handy when upgrading `ipfs-core` as it overlaps a handful of dependencies `welo` uses.

-A complete spec is published for the Opalescent database.
+A specification for the Opalescent database is published.
-When any new replicator or extension to the spec is added it can be updated to include specs for them.
+This is a living specification for version `1.0-beta` and will continue to be updated as things are changed and added.

 ### Still Ongoing